vuejs/docs/src/guide/component-registration.md

 })
 ```

-These components are **globally registered**.
-That means they can be used in the template of any root Vue instance created after registration.
-For example:
+These components are **globally registered** for the application.
+That means they can be used in the template of any component instance within this application:

 ```js
 const app = Vue.createApp({})